ChuLiYu/chainy-backend/README.md

 ### Event privacy guardrails

 - Lambda hashes `owner`, `user_agent`, and (if present) IP addresses before persisting, keeping only SHA-256 digests for grouping while hiding raw strings.
-Wallet signatures are never stored—只 flag `wallet_signature_present`.
+Wallet signatures are never stored—only flag `wallet_signature_present`.
 - Wallet addresses are masked (first 4 / last 4 characters) and referer/target URLs are normalised to origin + path; query strings and other sensitive fragments are removed.
 - Optional Web3/marketing metadata such as `wallet_provider`, `wallet_type`, `chain_id`, `dapp_id`, UTM tags, geo/ASN, Accept-Language, inferred device/browser families, transaction value/currency, token symbol/address, and partner/project identifiers are retained in coarse form for analytics while the original sensitive values are either hashed, masked, or normalised.
 - `tags` / `feature_flags` arrays are trimmed to at most 10 entries for cost control.
 A `sensitive_redacted` flag indicates events that had fields sanitised so downstream jobs can branch if needed.